 Reviewers are welcome to update their reviews to add details of their most recent transactions or reflect a changed opinion of the company.
 If they've had a new buying or service experience, reviewers can also leave a new review of the same company (read more about multiple reviews here).

 Reviews remain on Trustpilot in the order they’ve been posted.
 This gives consumers the chance to make better choices, and businesses the opportunity to listen to, engage with and learn from their customers.

-Trustpilot uses automated and manual processes to protect the integrity of its platform.
-They include sophisticated detection software that operates 24/7 to identify and remove reviews that are deemed false.
+*Note: Trustpilot uses automated and manual processes to protect the integrity of our platform.
+They include sophisticated detection software that operate 24/7 to identify and remove reviews deemed false.
 Reviewers are notified if their reviews are removed from Trustpilot.